paperplanefactory/paperplane-photography-theme/README.md

 This theme needs [Advanced Custom Fields Pro](https://www.advancedcustomfields.com/pro/ "Advanced Custom Fields Pro") installed but can be adapted to manage options in others ways.<br/>
 If you want to use Advanced Custom Fields Pro you can use "acf-export-fields.json" file to import all required fields.<br/>
 ### :v: The main objectives of this theme are:
-* to allow the visualization of images without being cut on all devices;
+* display images on all devices without being cropped;
 * allow photographers maximum editorial control;
 * web performance;
 * indexing also on a site based mainly on images;